-"(A) AUTHORITY TO PROVIDE FUNDS.-The Secretary may allow a public entity receiving financial assistance from the Department of Transportation under this title or chapter 53 of title 49 to provide funds to Federal agencies (including the Department), State agencies, and Indian tribes participating in the environmental review process for the project or program.
+"(A) AUTHORITY TO PROVIDE FUNDS.-The Secretary may allow a public entity receiving financial assistance from the Department of Transportation under this title or chapter 53 of title 49 to provide funds to Federal agencies (including the Department).
+State agencies, and Indian tribes participating in the environmental review process for the project or program.

-"(B) USE OF FUNDS.-Funds referred to in subparagraph (A) may be provided only to support activities that directly and meaningfully contribute to expediting and improving permitting and review processes, including planning, approval, and consultation processes for the project or program.".
+'(B) USE OF FUNDS.-Funds referred to in subparagraph (A) may be provided only to support activities that directly and meaningfully contribute to expediting and improving permitting and review processes, including planning, approval, and consultation processes for the project or program.'

-(2) ACTIVITIES ELIGIBLE FOR FUNDING.-Section 139(j)(2)of title 23, United States Code, is amended by inserting "activi-ties directly related to the environmental review process," before "dedicated staffing,".
+(2) ACTIVITIES ELIGIBLE FOR FUNDING.-Section 139(j)(2) of title 23, United States Code, is amended by inserting "activities directly related to the environmental review process,' "dedicated staffing,".
+(3) AGREEMENT.-Section 139(j) of title 23,

-(3) AGREEMENT.-Section 139(i) of title 23.
 United States Code, is amended by striking paragraph (6) and inserting the following:

-(6) AGREEMENT.-Prior to providing funds approved by the Secretary for dedicated staffing at an affected agency under paragraphs (1) and (2), the affected agency and the requesting public entity shall enter into an agreement that establishes the projects and priorities to be addressed by the use of the funds.".
+- '(6) AGREEMENT.-Prior to providing funds approved by the Secretary for dedicated staffing at an affected agency under paragraphs (1) and (2), the affected agency and the requesting public entity shall enter into an agreement that establishes the projects and priorities to be addressed by the use of the funds. - (j) ACCELERATED DECISIONMAKING; IMPROVING TRANSPARENCY IN ENVIRONMENTAL REVIEWS. - (1) In general.-Section 139 of title 23, United States Code, is amended by adding at the end the following: